maythamfahmi/CryptoNet/README.md

 #### v1.2.0 (Breaking changes)
 - Change from RSACryptoServiceProvider to RSA factory.
-- No longer support for symmertic encryption.
+- No longer support for symmertic encryption from version 1.0.0.
 - Console examples and Unit testing refactored.
 - Support for X509Certificate2.